sshane/openpilot-archive/README.md

 Highlight Features
 ====

 1. **Dynamic gas**: This aims to provide a smoother driving experience in stop and go traffic by modifying the maximum gas that can be applied based on your current velocity and the relative velocity of the lead car.
 It'll also of course increase the maximum gas when the lead is accelerating to help you get up to speed quicker than stock.
-And smoother; this eliminates the jerking you get from stock openpilot.
+And smoother; this eliminates the jerking you get from stock openpilot with comma pedal.
 Better tuning will be next.
 2. **Dynamic follow**: This is my dynamic follow from 0.5, where it changes your TR (following distance) dynamically based on multiple vehicle factors, as well as data from the lead vehicle.
 [Here's an old write up from a while ago explaining how it works exactly.
 Some of it might be out of date, but how it functions is the same.](https://github.com/ShaneSmiskol/openpilot/blob/dynamic-follow/README.md)
 3. **Tuning to reduce lane hugging**: From a suggestion from [zorrobyte](https://github.com/zorrobyte), I'm using some logic to reduce the decision steering angle for the respective direction that my car is hugging (left).
 By default, this is disabled, to enable you can:
     - Use the `opEdit` class in the root directory of openpilot.
 To use it, simply open an `ssh` shell and enter the commands below: